bottledcode/RFC/drafts/records.md

 #### Cloning and with()

-Calling `clone` on a `record` results in the exact same record object being returned.
+Calling `clone` on a `record` results in the same record object being returned.
 As it is a "value" object, it represents a value and is the same thing as saying `clone 3`—you expect to get back a `3`.

 `with` may be called with no arguments, and it is the same behavior as `clone`.